-B.5 Porches and Patios
+B.5 Porches

 - B.5.1 When adding a porch or expanding an existing porch, maintain the character, detailing, scale, rhythm, and proportions of the existing historic structure. - B.5.2 When enclosing porches with glass or screens, maintain the existing rhythms, scale, proportions, appearance, and character of the structure.
-Hard wall enclosure of porches is strongly discouraged but will be considered on a case-by-case basis. - B.5.3 When required to achieve access to the first-floor level, ramps may be installed.
+Hard wall enclosure of porches is strongly discouraged but will be considered on a case-by-case basis. - B.5.3 Ramps may be installed when required to achieve access to the first-floor level.
 Construct the ramp so that, in the future, it can be removed without significantly altering the original historic structure.
 Designing ramps to access porches from the side, so the front elevation is not obscured, is encouraged.